.rte format is a recursive XML format for GPS tracks.

 segmentsA sequence of tracks to be taken in order. route[], name.

-If a route of type ‘geo’, then all of its points are handled as being themselves of type ‘geo’.
+If a route is of type ‘geo’, then all of its points are handled as being themselves of type ‘geo’.

 <route type="index">